HumbertoDiego/lidar-experiments/6-Kinect.md

 We will subscribe to these topics later: `/camera/rgb/image_color` and `/camera/depth/image_raw`.

-## <a name="section-4"></a> 4.
+## <a name="section-5"></a> 5.
 Run ROS subscriber through Virtual Machine

-An easy way to install updated version of ROS that listen to our annoucer is by a virtual machine.
+An easy way to install updated version of ROS that listen to our announcer is by a virtual machine.
 Install Virtual Box.
 Get an [Ubuntu](https://ubuntu.com/download/desktop) image.
 Then install ROS Noetic on it.

 ```shell
 ub20@ub20-VM:~$ sudo wget -c https://raw.githubusercontent.com/qboticslabs/ros_install_noetic/master/ros_install_noetic.sh && chmod +x ./ros_install_noetic.sh && ./ros_install_noetic.sh